Frequently Asked Questions

 How does the ACF benefit donors?

-Donors can preference a particular artist to benefit from their gift when they donate to Creative Partnerships Australia, and will receive a tax deduction for donations of $2 of more.
+Donors can preference a particular artist to benefit from their gift when they donate to the ACF, and will receive a tax deduction for donations of $2 of more.

 By funding an ACF project, donors connect with artists whose work they believe in and inspire others to do the same.